-The extensions of the code described in the previous report, i.e. vertexing/flavour tagging diagnostics (V. Martin, Edinburgh), the fit macro for parameters used in the calculation of one of the flavour tag inputs (E. Devetak, Oxford) and a "CCD digitizer" (S. Uebelacker, K. Harder, RAL), were released in May and August, respectively.
+The extensions of the code described in the previous report, i.e. vertexing/flavour tagging diagnostics, the fit macro for parameters used in the calculation of one of the flavour tag inputs and a "CCD digitizer", were released in May and August, respectively.

-In preparation for the LoI physics studies, the ILD concept group set up a centralised event simulation and reconstruction chain on the GRID.
+In preparation for the Letter of Intent (LoI) physics studies, the ILD concept group set up a centralised event simulation and reconstruction chain on the GRID.
 In order to reduce the time required to read in the reconstructed events from disk for further analysis, a set of output variables was defined and the file format in which these are stored was slightly modified.
 The resulting new "DST" format is still LCIO based, but contains a smaller number of collections, thus significantly reducing runtime overheads.
-In coordination with the ILD detector optimisation group and the DESY experts responsible for the mass reconstruction, LCFI provided a set of new processors for writing and reading the LCFIVertex outputs in a way that is compatible with this new DST format (C. Lynch, Bristol).
+In collaboration with the ILD detector optimisation group and the DESY experts responsible for the mass reconstruction, LCFI provided a set of new processors for writing and reading the LCFIVertex outputs in a way that is compatible with this new DST format.

 Also in the context of the ongoing LoI physics studies, the algorithm to determine the sign of the quark charge was extended to now also cover jets for which the vertex charge is found to be zero, which is the case for approximately 60% of b-jets, and cases for which only the primary vertex is found and the vertex charge algorithm can therefore not be applied.
-The new JetCharge processor (E. Devetak, Oxford), developed in the context of the study of anomalous Wtb coupling, calculates a jet charge variable following earlier approaches, e.g. at PETRA, LEP and the Tevatron.
-The jet charge is obtained by summing the momentum weighted charges of all the tracks in a jet, i.e.

-$C{J} = \frac{\sum{i=0}^{n} P{i}^{0.3} q{i}}{\sum{i=0}^{n} P{i}^{0.3}},$ where the exponent was optimised using a sample of jets from $t\bar{t}$ events.
+The new JetCharge processor, developed in the context of the study of anomalous Wtb coupling, calculates a jet charge variable following earlier approaches, e.g. at PETRA, LEP and the Tevatron.
+The jet charge is obtained by summing the momentum weighted charges of all the tracks in a jet, i.e. $C_J = \frac{\sum{i=0}^{n} P_i^{0.3} q_i}{\sum{i=0}^{n} P_i^{0.3}}$ , where the exponent was optimised using a sample of jets from $t\bar{t}$ events.
 Possible further improvements to quark charge determination are under study.

 In response to a user-request, the neural network code was extended to allow the determination of the relative importance of the various neural net inputs for a given input sample.
-For this purpose, the same algorithm that is used in the TMVA3 package was implemented (D. Bailey, Manchester).
-In addition, a call to this method was added in the FlavourTag processor, which now prints out this information at the end of each run (E. Devetak, Oxford).
+For this purpose, the same algorithm that is used in the TMVA package was implemented.
+In addition, a call to this method was added in the FlavourTag processor, which now prints out this information at the end of each run.